Rudbeckia triloba L.

 Missouri plants belong to var. triloba.
 A southeastern variety, var. pinnatiloba T.& G., has lower leaves with 5-7 lobes.
 The var. rupestris which grows east of Missouri has larger receptacles and ray ligules.
 These other varieties are far less common.

-Photographs taken in the Ozark Scenic Riverways, Shannon County, MO., 8-2-03 (DETenaglia); also along the Katy Trail near Dutzow, Warren County, MO, 8-2-2012, and near Labadie, Franklin County, MO, 8-31-2021 (SRTurner).
+Photographs taken in the Ozark Scenic Riverways, Shannon County, MO., 8-2-03 (DETenaglia); also along the Katy Trail near Dutzow, Warren County, MO, 8-2-2012 and 8-4-2024, and near Labadie, Franklin County, MO, 8-31-2021 (SRTurner).
+Achenes for imaging supplied by KBildner, Nov.
+2024.